joiellantero/qr-code-payables/README.md

           ```
           > Note that the variable name should start with "REACT_APP_"
           > Also note that these links will be revealed once the webapp is deployed (can be seen in inspect element).
 Saving the links in an `.env` file is simply so that the URLs are not directly exposed and are excluded when people fork your repository.
-   3. If you plan on making your repository **private**, follow the step below.
+   3. If you don't mind hiding your URLs, follow the step below.
        1. Make the images publicly available then copy and paste the URLs in the `Image.tsx` file similar to the format below:
        ```js
        {